Hear this Here!

 Wendy’s Sign on I-95 approaching EXIT 27s in Florida.

 “Upcoming is a Wendy’s Restaurant.
-Florida 10th Grader Jack Rushton loves Wendy’s so much he submitted this Road Test to the creators at RoadSpoke.
+New Jersey 10th Grader Ace Kim loves Wendy’s so much he submitted this Road Test to the creators at RoadSpoke.

 Now time for a Road Test: So turn down the radio and listen up!
 This Road Test is not easy.
 The winner of this gets a free Frosty at the upcoming Wendy's.
 Here now are the Fast Facts:

 Fast food outlets are all along Interstates.
-You are all familiar with Wendy’s, Burger Kings, and McDonald’s.
+You are all familiar with Wendy’s, Burger Kings, McDonald’s or my favorite, Jersey Mike's Subs.
 Believe it or not though, back in the 1800’s, establishments that sold just food were almost unheard of.
 Eating out was rare if largely unheard of.
-Everyone ate at home.
-Eating out was only something travelers would do and so hotels, inns, or taverns may offer meals to their nightly guests but no one else.
+That is because everyone ate at home.
+Eating out was only something travelers would do.
+And so hotels, inns, or taverns may offer meals to their nightly guests but no one else.